Twitter Wall

 • Outdoor PE: black shorts and t-shirt, and a tracksuit or spare jumper for colder days.
 Children will also need trainers.

 • Jewellery: A reminder that only stud earrings and wristwatches may be worn to school.
-Earrings must be removed or covered for PE.
+Earrings must be removed or covered for PE with plasters or medical tape from home.
 Children should not wear bracelets to school.

 Homework